kaho-fan/Verge-Tailscale-Script/README.md

 # Verge-Tailscale-Script
-DNS Leak Patch (Tailscale Compatible)
+DNS Leak Patch （w/ Tailscale)

 1. Make sure you have Verge already installed and configured to your provider's settings